Goalkeeper Jon McCracken makes loan return to Dundee

 Rangers are expected to complete the signing of 20-year-old Colombian winger Oscar Cortes on loan from Lens with an option to buy after he arrived in Glasgow.

-However, the Ibrox club look to have been thwarted in their bid to land Brazilian left-back Jefte from Fluminense.
-The Gers hoped to recruit the 20-year-old immediately, but he is currently on loan with APOEL Nicosia and the Cypriot club are reportedly intent on keeping him until the end of the campaign.
+However, the Light Blues look to have been thwarted in their bid to land Brazilian left-back Jefte from Fluminense.
+They hoped to recruit the 20-year-old immediately, but he is currently on loan with APOEL Nicosia and the Cypriot club are reportedly intent on keeping him until the end of the campaign.

+Livingston have signed midfielder David Carson from Inverness on an 18-month deal.

+The 28-year-old made more than 160 appearances for Caley Thistle after joining from Morpeth Town in 2019.

 Motherwell are still looking for at least one further addition after signing 22-year-old Welsh forward Jack Vale on loan from Blackburn on Wednesday, and assistant manager Stephen Frail gave fans fresh hope there might be a loan return for Groningen striker Kevin van Veen.